-- Windows Server 2008 r2 server operating system.
-(It is not recommended to use a workstation operating system for the server.
+- Windows Server 2008 r2, Windows Server 2010, or Windows Server 2012 (any edition) server operating system.
+(It is not recommended to use a workstation operating system for the server.)

 - If a workstation operating system is substituted it must be Windows 7 Professional 64 bit or better.
 Further, it must be adjusted for best performance of Background Services and the Volume Shadow Copy service must be enabled and set to start automatically.
 Be aware that RAID 5 is not available in Windows 7 or later.

 - Minimum 2.5Ghz Quad-core CPU or better.

 - Minimum 8 GB RAM (It is highly recommended to install as much RAM as is feasible or affordable over the minimum requirement)

 - 200+ GB free hard drive space on a “fast read” hard drive like SAS or Solid State for SOAPware DataServer installation and database growth formatted in NTFS.
 User must maintain this free space.